Start Printed Page 28182

 OMB Number: 0563-0084.

-Abstract: FCIC is proposing to renew and revise the currently approved information collection, OMB Number 0563-0084.
-It is currently up for renewal and extension for three years.
-The Farm Service Agency (FSA) and Risk Management Agency (RMA) are requesting comments from all interested individuals and organizations on the revised and currently approved information collection request associated with the Acreage and Crop Reporting Streamlining Initiative (ACRSI).
-ACRSI is an initiative in this information collection request to reengineer the procedures, processes, and standards to simplify commodity, acreage, and production reporting by producers, eliminate or minimize duplication of information collection by multiple agencies, and reduce the burden on producers, allowing the producers to report this information through FSA county office service centers, insurance agents or through precision ag technology capabilities.
-FSA and RMA are implementing a single source reporting solution to establish a single data collection and reporting capability that supports USDA's programs.
+Abstract: The currently approved information collection of OMB Number 0563-0084 is up for renewal and we are requesting an extension for 3 years.
+FSA and RMA are requesting comments from all interested individuals and organizations on the information collection request associated with ACRSI.
+FSA and RMA have established the procedures, processes, and standards to simplify commodity and acreage reporting by producers, eliminate or minimize duplication of information collection by multiple agencies, and reduce the burden on producers, allowing producers to report this information through FSA county office service centers, insurance agents, or through precision ag technology capabilities.
+FSA and RMA implemented a streamlined reporting solution to establish a common data collection and reporting capability that supports USDA's programs.

-FSA and RMA are also improving the existing Office of Management and Budget (OMB) approved information collections for FSA and RMA, 0560-0004, Report of Acreage, and 0563-0053, Multiple Peril Crop Insurance, acreage, and production information is generally collected from the respondent during a personal visit to the FSA Service Center and again from the respondent during a personal visit to the insurance agent.
-The forms will still be available to accommodate respondents with no Internet access and those who wish to continue to personally visit the FSA Service Center and insurance agent to report the information.
-When the single source reporting solution is fully implemented, respondents will be allowed to report the information once.
+RMA is continuing to improve the existing Office of Management and Budget (OMB) approved information collections for RMA, 0563-0053, Multiple Peril Crop Insurance, acreage information, generally collected from the respondent during a personal visit to the FSA Service Center and again from the respondent during a personal visit with the insurance agent.

-FSA and RMA will implement the ACRSI Initiative in phases until fully implemented.
+FSA and RMA are continuing to implement the ACRSI initiative in phases.
 The first phase was initiated in the fall of 2011 in Dickenson, Marion, McPherson, and Saline Counties in Kansas, and only for the collection of information from producers regarding winter wheat.
-The second phase will be implemented in the spring of 2015 in selected counties in Illinois and Iowa for selected commodities.
-To ensure statutory criteria are met for both Federal crop insurance programs, FSA, and Commodity Credit Corporation (CCC) programs, the collection of commodity, acreage, and production information is necessary.
+The second phase was implemented in the spring of 2015 in 30 counties of Illinois and Iowa covering 9 crops.
+The third phase was implemented in the fall of 2015 in all counties of 15 states covering 9 crops.
+The fourth phase was implemented in the spring of 2016 in all counties nationwide covering 13 crops and about 90 percent of reported acreage.
+The fifth phase was implemented in the fall of 2016 expanding nationwide coverage to 16 crops and about 93 percent of reported acreage.
+The sixth phase was implemented in the fall of 2017 and spring of 2018 expanding nationwide coverage to 25 crops and about 94 percent of reported acreage.
+To ensure statutory criteria are met for Federal crop insurance, FSA and Commodity Credit Corporation (CCC) programs, the collection of commodity and acreage information is necessary.
+This is not a request for a change, addition, or deletion to the currently approved information collections.

-The existing approved information collections will be updated, modified or eliminated, as applicable, to reflect the reduction in burden on the respondents when the solution is fully implemented.
+However, the existing approved information collection will be updated, modified or eliminated, as applicable, to reflect the reduction in burden on the respondents when the solution is fully implemented.

-Estimated Annual Number of Respondents Utilizing the Web-Based Single Source Reporting System: 204,250.
+Estimated Annual Number of Respondents Utilizing the Web-Based Single Source Reporting System and Benefiting From Sharing Information Between Agencies: 501,012.

 Estimated Annual Number of Responses per Respondent: 1.5.